 - Jewelry Terms

 - Gemstone Meanings

-So, whether your new pup is a diamond in the rough, reminds you of the crown jewels of Europe, or you just can't live without lots of bling, then this list has you covered.
+So, whether your new pup is a diamond in the rough, reminds you of the crown jewels of Europe, or just can't live without lots of bling, then this list has you covered.

 Dog Names Inspired by Precious Gemstones

 Diamonds may be some girls' best friends, but puppies make even better friends.
 Why not give your beloved new friend a name befitting their shining star status?

 You can't go wrong with a name inspired by the most precious items in the world.